-This report describes the plan to ensure the sustainability of META-SHARE, an Open Resource Infrastructure, established within META-NET.
-The aim is to describe the infrastructure, the services it offers (and its associated functionalities) and draw the list of those that would serve the community for the next 2 years and that deserves the efforts and involvement of the community to make them lasting as long as necessary.
-The report is aimed to list the foreseen actions to be carried out to ensure the long term sustainability of the objectives of the CESAR project and META-SHARE, in particular.
+This deliverable describes the plan and the first steps completed within the CESAR project to ensure the sustainability of META-SHARE, a Language Resource Infrastructure, established within META-NET.
+The aim is to describe the infrastructure, the services it offers (and its associated functionalities) and draw the list of those that would serve the community for at least next 2 years and that deserves the efforts and involvement of the community to make them lasting as long as necessary.
+This report is aimed to list not just the foreseen actions to be carried out to ensure the long term sustainability of the objectives of the CESAR project and META-SHARE, but also the actions that were already executed in this direction.